Auckland War Memorial Museum Tāmaki Paenga Hira

 Auckland War Memorial Museum: Connecting through sharing stories of people, lands and seas

-Auckland Museum is a much-loved culture and heritage organisation at the heart of Auckland's identity, committed to developing and sharing engaging content through its galleries, exhibition, events and educational programmes.
-We are Auckland's home of commemoration as well as the country's oldest research institution and a major tourist destination.
+Auckland Museum is a much-loved culture and heritage organisation at the heart of Auckland's identity, committed to outstanding management of its world-class collections, developing and sharing engaging content through its galleries, exhibition, events, educational programmes and the permanent and volunteer staff who tell the Museum's stories.
+We are Auckland's home of commemoration as well as the country’s oldest research institution and a major tourist destination.

 Auckland Museum offers a rich and fulfilling work life where we embrace diversity and nurture our bicultural capability as demonstrated in our Teu le Va and He Korahi Maori strategies.
-We also offer a range of great benefits and an award-winning wellbeing programme.
+We also offer a range of great benefits such as flexible work and leave and an award-winning wellbeing programme.

 This is a great opportunity for someone looking to be part of a fabulous New Zealand organisation committed to telling our national and Auckland stories, reflecting our unique place in the South Pacific.